studio1902/statamic-peak/README.md

 ## Tailwind config
 <span id="tailwind-config"></span>

 Peak comes with `tailwind.config.js` which dictates how Tailwind should be compiled.
 Everything is configured in a single Javascript file.
 This makes it very easy to define your unique design system for each website you're building.
 The file is fully documented.
+Read the Tailwind docs on [theme configuration](https://tailwindcss.com/docs/theme/) for more information.

 The config file also includes the [Tailwind Custom Forms](https://tailwindcss-custom-forms.netlify.app) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
 They're easy to customize and the config file already includes some basic configuration.
 The plugins are easy to remove if you don't plan on using them.